jovotech/jovo-output/docs/output-templates.md

 * `quickReplies`
 * `listen`

 Not all platforms support all of these elements.
-For example, Alexa doesn't have carousels.
 In such a case, the platform just ignores that element and still successfully builds the rest of the output template.

 ### Message